SerjGarcia/ShadowBrute/README.md

 # ShadowBrute
-  A password cracker for linux shadow hashes.
+  A simple password cracker for linux shadow hashes.

 # Important Notes
   You will need to fill a file named shadows.txt of shadow hashes.